Southern Hummingbird: Critical reception

 Southern Hummingbird received generally positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 73, based on 10 reviews.
-Stephen Thomas Erlewine of AllMusic praised the album's musical direction and production, but felt that Tweet fading into the mix.
+Stephen Thomas Erlewine of AllMusic praised the album's musical direction and production, but felt that Tweet was fading into the mix.

 The A.V.
 Club praised the album's lyrical content and Tweet's "sultry" vocals, continuing to say, "Tweet recognizes the value of subtlety and understatement, but she also skillfully writes and produces or co-produces much of her own material."

-BBC Music gave Southern Hummingbird called the album "the stuff of real divas", adding that "Tweet's inherent melancholy further confirms the musical rite of passage in the tradition of other soul greats such as Aretha, Mary J Blige and Billie Holiday".
+BBC Music gave Southern Hummingbird described the album as "the stuff of real divas," adding that "Tweet's inherent melancholy further confirms the musical rite of passage in the tradition of other soul greats such as Aretha, Mary J Blige and Billie Holiday," whlie The New York Times called Southern Hummingbird a "strong debut album."

 Dotmusic commended Tweet's vocals saying she has the "kind of voice that doesn't overpower her music but lets it breathe."

 Entertainment Weekly gave the album a mixed review noting that the album's production was a highlight which helped to showcase her "breathy coo", while praising the "well-crafted" the critics felt the album contained "too-similar ballads."

 Imran Ahmed of NME gave a positive reception towards the album's production and musical style saying the album is a "rarely thrilling collection of R&B"; however, he felt the album lacked front to back cohesiveness.
 Rolling Stone felt that "Oops" and "Make Ur Move" were highlights of the album, noting them for making "this hummingbird [fly]."
+PopMatters found that "surprisingly, [the album] is not Missy and Timbaland's playground [...]
+Point being, different music serves different purposes.
+Southern Hummingbird is best serve with wine, that special someone, and candles.
+It goes down better if you concentrate more on her charming voice and the tracks, rather what she is actually saying."